pulinairc/thelounge-themes/README.md

 #### I want to change something!

-Please fork this repository and make your changes.
+Please fork this repository and make your changes.<br>
-If they are good we might even accept PRs.
+If the changes are good we might even accept pull requests.

 #### I just want a bigger font to mobile